Tag archive for: courses

 Montpellier

-Classrooms and lecture halls will be occupied at 50% of their maximum capacity.
-There will be no exceptions to this rule, and tutoring sessions will be offered on Zoom for students who are unable to access the classrooms.
+Classrooms and lecture halls will be filled to 50% of their maximum capacity.
+There will be no exceptions to this rule, and tutoring sessions will be offered via Zoom for students who cannot attend in person.

 Nîmes

-Tutorial sessions: the maximum capacity of rooms and lecture halls is 1 in 2.
-There can be no exceptions to this rule, and tutorial sessions will be offered via ZOOM for students who cannot access the rooms.
+Tutoring sessions: The maximum capacity of classrooms and lecture halls is 50% (one seat out of every two).
+There will be no exceptions to this rule, and tutoring sessions will be offered via Zoom for students who cannot access the classrooms.

-The sessions are recorded and stored on Google Drive.
+The sessions are recorded and uploaded to Google Drive.

-These measures may change: please follow the instructions provided by the Tutoring Service as a priority.
+These measures are subject to change: please follow the Tutoring Office’s instructions as a priority.

 Workrooms